squid-cache/squid-cache.github.io/docs/Features/SslServerCertValidator.md

-`squid.conf` option to control whether the helper is consulted after an OpenSSL-detected error, but since such errors should be rare, the option will likely add overheads to the common case without bringing any functionality advantages for the rare erronous case.
+`squid.conf` option to control whether the helper is consulted after an OpenSSL-detected error, but since such errors should be rare, the option will likely add overheads to the common case without bringing any functionality advantages for the rare erroneous case.